-- The Prize is open to writers of any nationality writing in English, 16 years old and over at the time of the closing date. - Entries must be entirely the work of the entrant and by submitting you are confirming that the work is your own.
+- The poetry, short story and flash fiction competitions are open to writers of any nationality writing in English, 16 years old and over at the time of the closing date. - The novel award is open to writers in Great Britain (including Northern Ireland, Channel Islands and IOM) and the Republic of Ireland only. - Entries must be entirely the work of the entrant and by submitting you are confirming that the work is your own.
 Any evidence to the contrary will result in immediate disqualification. - Entries must never have been published, self-published, published on any website, blog or online forum, broadcast nor winning or placed (as in 2nd, 3rd, runner up etc) in any other competition. - If your entry has been long-listed or shortlisted in other competitions, and provided it has not won a prize or been published, then it is eligible for the Bridport Prize. - Simultaneous submissions are allowed but will become ineligible should they win a prize elsewhere or be published prior to the prizegiving date; entry fees will not be refunded. - You must inform the Bridport Prize immediately should your entry be published or win a prize elsewhere. - Entries submitted posthumously will not be eligible.

 The Novel Award has a slight variant on this rule.
-Entrants to this category must not have previously published a novel, (although self-published and ebooks are accepted).
+Entrants to this category must not have previously published a novel, (although self-published novels and self-published ebooks are accepted).
 Novel entrants who have had other types of books traditionally published e.g. poetry, memoir, nonfiction, are eligible to submit.